Donald Rukare: Sports

 In February 2021, Rukare was elected as the President of Uganda Olympic Committee replacing William Blick.

+In April 2025, he was appointed as interim president of the Commonwealth Games Federation following the resignation of Welshman Chris Jenkins until the election of a new president during the Commonwealth Games General Assembly in November.

 Committee memberships

 Rukare is a former national swimmer and currently holds a number of sports positions including Chairperson of the National Council of Sports, former President of the Uganda Swimming Federation, Vice President of the African Swimming Federation (CANA), International Swimming Federation (FINA) Bureau member representing Africa, former board chair of Special Olympics Uganda, the Secretary General of the Uganda Olympic Committee.
 He is also an arbitrator of the International Court of Arbitration for Sport (CAS), a panel member of the results management panel of the Regional Anti-Doping Agency (RADO), a member of the Commonwealth Games Federation Ethics Commission and is a MEMOS Professor, teaching Governance and Sports Management on the IOC MEMOS Master's program in addition to an International Olympic Committee (IOC) consultant/advisor that has undertaken assignments for the IOC in Ghana, Kenya, Nigeria and Lesotho.
 Rukare is also a board member of World Voices a local Non-Government Organisation in Uganda that works in the Justice and human rights space.